 • Do not submit tables in any other format such as an image, PDF file, etc.

-• Each table must be a real table with columns, rows and cells.
+• Each table must be a real table containing columns, rows and cells.

 • Do not use tab to create tables.

-• Each piece of information should reside in its own cell.
+• Each piece of information should be in its own cell.

 • Tables must be numbered sequentially in the text and in the table title.